Q. What is residential aged care?

 Additional Services Fees

-These are optional fees, and vary in amounts depending on the service provider and additional services being offered.
-You may be able to negotiate these fees.
+These fees will vary depending on the service provider and additional services being offered.
 They are meant to cover extra items, services and activities that are not covered by the basic government funding or the basic care fees.
 Items such as higher quality food, extra excursions, access to internet or pay TV and many other items.
 Additional services charges can vary from $5 per day to more than $100 per day.
-Many providers choose not to charge additional service fees and limit their aged care choices to what is viable with the limits of the basic care funding.
+Most providers charge this, however there are still some providers who choose not to charge additional service fees and limit their aged care choices to what is viable with the limits of the basic care funding.